 where $\mathcal{C}(x,p)$ is the Boltzmann-like collision integral, main ingredient of the several cascade codes:

 where $\int_j= \int_j d^3p_j/(2\pi)^3\, 2E_j $, $f_j$ are the particle distribution functions, while ${\cal M}_{f\rightarrow i}$ denotes the invariant transition matrix for elastic as well as inelastic processes.
 The elastic processes have been implemented and discussed in several previous works \cite{Zhang:1999bd,Molnar:2001ux,Xu:2004mz,Ferini:2008he}.
 The inelastic processes between quarks and gluons ($gg \leftrightarrow q\overline{q}$) is instead the main focus of the present Letter.
 We have evaluated the matrix element in a pQCD LO order scheme.
 The tree diagrams contributing to the $gg \leftrightarrow q\overline{q}$ correspond to the $u,t,s-$channels: ${\cal{M}}={\cal{M}}_s+{\cal{M}}_t+{\cal{M}}_u$.
 For the massless case the cross sections for such processes are the textbook pQCD cross section for jet production in high-energy proton-proton collisions.
-With massive quarks the calculations are the renowed Combridge cross sections \cite{Combridge:1978kx} used to evaluate heavy quark production.
+With massive quarks the calculations are the renowned Combridge cross sections \cite{Combridge:1978kx} used to evaluate heavy quark production.
 In our case we have considered a finite mass for both gluons and quarks together with a dressed gluon propagator.
-The details of the calculations are lengthy and will be published elsewhere \cite{scardina}, and are quite similar to the one in \cite{Biro:1990vj} for finite current strange quark mass. we only mention that the cross section is dominated by the $t-$ and $u-$channel while the $s-$channel and all the interference terms are neglible.
+The details of the calculations are lengthy and will be published elsewhere \cite{scardina}, but they are quite similar to the one in \cite{Biro:1990vj} for finite current strange quark mass.
+We only mention that the cross section is dominated by the $t-$ and $u-$channel and their interference while the $s-$channel alone is negligible.
 The squared matrix element of the $t-$channel is given by:

-and of course by crossing symmetry the $u-$channel can be obtained by $u\leftrightarrow t$ exchange.
+and of course by crossing symmetry the $u-$channel, can be obtained by $u\leftrightarrow t$ exchange.